CCCFA/GroundfishDataPortal/README.md

 There are two in-depth documents available to support the Data Portal:

-1: Planning for a New England Groundfish Data Portal (Dec 2021): overview of methodology, blueprint, data sharing levels, future plans, and funding resources
+1: Planning for a New England Groundfish Data Portal (Dec 2021): overview of methodology, blueprint, data sharing levels, future plans, funding resources, and user case scenarios

 2: Data Portal Developer Guide (30 Dec 2021): technical documentation to work with the data portal code and datasets

+Additional Appendices Included in the documentation:

+-Metadata Catalogue

+-Digital Public Report (2019): Building a fishermen-first data ecosystem